semaphoreci/docs/using-private-dependencies_5c17de9d2c7d3a31944f3326.md

 ### Add the SSH key

 Next, connect the SSH key to the project or user.
 Github [Deploy Keys][] are the easiest way to grant access to a single project.
-The trade-off is that you'll need to add a deploy key for all private projects.
-However you may re-use same key.

 Another solution is to
 create a dedicated "ci" user, grant the "ci" user access to the